What Do All Those Software Engineering Job Titles Actually Mean?

 VP of Engineering

-VP of engineering is one of the high-level executives who reports directly to the CTO.
+Vice President of Engineering (VP of Engineering) is one of the high-level executives who reports directly to the CTO.
+As a vice president, this senior executive is responsible for overseeing the entire engineering department, shaping technical strategy, and managing large, cross-functional teams within the organizational hierarchy.
+The Vice President of Engineering also actively monitors the team's progress to ensure continuous improvement in performance, workflow, and collaboration.
 They have at least 10 years of experience in leadership.
 They bridge the gap between technical execution and strategic leadership and ensure product development aligns with the business goals.

 Responsibilities of the VP of Engineering